Adrian-Ng/Adrian-Ng.github.io/_SQL/dml/01-dml-select.md

 9|Relax|238
 10|Gold|231

-But suppose we don't want to return results from every column.
-We are only interested in a subset of columns.
+Suppose we don't want to return results from every column and are only interested in a subset of the columns.
-So we explicitly name the columns we need.
+This time we must explicitly name the subset of columns we want to see.

 ```sql
 SELECT